 What should I be careful of in Florence?

 As in any other city frequented by tourists, there is a risk of pickpocketing and purse snatching.
 Other scams to avoid in Italy and in Florence include fake police officers, ”friendship bracelets”, and unscrupulous taxi drivers.

 Is Florence touristy?

 Florence is VERY touristy.
 It is visited by approximately 16 million tourists annually, so unfortunately the city is always crowded.
-You can try to avoid the tourist crowds by getting early in the mornings to explore the city and by staying away from the central area where is the concentration of most attractions.
+You can try to avoid the tourist crowds by getting up early in the morning to explore the city and by staying away from the central area which is the concentration of most attractions.

 Is Florence child-friendly?

-Sylvie from European Cities with Kids, reports that visiting Florence with kids is very easy and stress-free, and a great way to introduce your kids to some stunning architecture, artistics gems and the delicious Italian cuisine.
+Sylvie from European Cities with Kids, reports that visiting Florence with kids is very easy and stress-free, and a great way to introduce your kids to some stunning architecture, artistic gems, and delicious Italian cuisine.